Tory Burch: Fashion label

 Burch began her fashion label – "TRB by Tory Burch", later known as Tory Burch – in February 2004, launching it with a retail store in Manhattan's Nolita district.
-In 2023, it had grown to include more than 370 stores worldwide; the fashion line is also carried at over 3,000 department and specialty stores worldwide.
+By August 2025, it had grown to 400 stores worldwide; the fashion line is also carried at over 3,000 department and specialty stores worldwide.

 In 2015, Burch also introduced a separate performance activewear line, Tory Sport.

 Awards and recognition

 In 2005, Burch won the Rising Star Award for Best New Retail Concept from the Fashion Group International.
 In 2007, she won the Accessory Brand Launch of the year award at the Accessories Council Excellence Awards.
 In 2008, she won the Council of Fashion Designers of America award for Accessories Designer of the Year.

 From 2010 to 2020, Burch was included on Forbes list of The World's 100 Most Powerful Women six times.

 In 2015, Burch was included on Working Mother's list of the 50 Most Powerful Moms, and she received the Breast Cancer Research Foundation's Sandra Taub Humanitarian Award.

 In November 2019, Burch was named a Glamour Woman of the Year.
 In November 2020, she was featured in a cover story in Forbes magazine on how her fashion company navigated the COVID-19 pandemic.

 In 2021, she was named an inaugural member of the advisory council for the Smithsonian American Women's History Museum in Washington, DC.

 In 2022, the Wharton School's Jay H. Baker Retailing Center and Retail Leaders Circle honored her with its inaugural Retail Excellence Award in recognition of her industry leadership and support of women entrepreneurs, she received the Parsons Table Award that, "recognizes individuals who have made a noteworthy impact on the design industry and have inspired our students," from the Parsons School of Design, and she received the CARE Impact Award for Women's Inspirational Leadership from CARE International.

 In 2023, the CFDA Fashion Awards nominated Burch for Womenswear Designer of the Year, and Harper's Bazaar named her Designer of the Year.

 In 2024, she was named one of the 100 most influential people in the world by Time magazine. and her company was included on Times list of the 100 Most Influential Companies.
 Also in 2024, she was honored as WWD Women's Designer of the Year.

 In 2025, she received the SCAD Étoile Award from Savannah College of Art and Design.
+In 2026, Burch was honored as Designer of the Year at the Fashion Trust U.S. Awards.